Southbank International School Kensington

 School Contact Details

-Primary Years Programme (3-11 years old):- Based at our Hampstead and Kensington campuses, the Primary Years Programme focuses on the development of the whole child as an inquirer, both in the classroom and in the world outside.
+The Primary Years Programme (3-11 years old) focuses on the development of the whole child as an inquirer, both in the classroom and in the world outside.
 It is defined by six transdisciplinary themes of global significance, explored using knowledge and skills derived from six subject areas, with a powerful emphasis on inquiry-based learning.

 Our two primary campuses are relatively small with a friendly, welcoming atmosphere and a close-knit community.
 The diversity of cultures and mother tongue languages represented among members of each class are celebrated and provide the opportunity for children to learn from each other.
 This forms a strong, positive and collaborative community among the children and fosters an appreciation for the unique backgrounds and experiences we all bring to our learning community.